BinTianqi/OwnDroidDocs/docs/ApplicationManager.md

 A Profile owner of a managed user can only manage apps in the managed user

-All actions require a package name except install app
+All actions except install app require a package name

-Get all installed packages via this command
+You can get all installed packages via this command

 ```shell
 pm list packages